 Her work has been featured over 100 times in newspapers, magazines, radio and TV stations both in Spain and internationally, including BBC News, WIRED, MIT Technology Review, The Economist, El PAIS, el Mundo, National Public Radio (NPR), ABC Good Morning America, RTVE, RNE, Actualidad Economica, TechCrunch, The Guardian.
 She has been a technology writer for Tecno2000 magazine and ‘El Pais’ newspapers, among others.
 Her 2015 article on the future of mobile phones is in the top 10 most read technology articles in EL PAIS in 2015.

-She has been featured in Glamour magazine as 'one of the top female directors in Spain' (2015), in EL PAIS Sunday magazine as one of a few 'female directors in technology' (2012), named Rising Talent by the Women's Forum for Economy & Society (October 2009), one of the ' 13 most influential young women in Spain ' (MujerHoy Magazine, 2012), one of ' 100 leaders of the future ' by Capital Magazine (May 2009) and one of the 'Generation XXI: 40 Spanish youngsters that will make news in the Third Millenium ' by EL PAIS (2000).
+She has been featured as the 5th top female influecer in Big Data worldwide by OnAlytica (2017), one of the top 11 Artificial Intelligence influencers worldwide by PioneeringMinds (2017), one of Spain's wonderful minds in Technology (2017), in Glamour magazine as 'one of the top female directors in Spain' (2015), in EL PAIS Sunday magazine as one of a few 'female directors in technology' (2012), named Rising Talent by the Women's Forum for Economy & Society (October 2009), one of the ' 13 most influential young women in Spain ' (MujerHoy Magazine, 2012), one of ' 100 leaders of the future ' by Capital Magazine (May 2009) and one of the 'Generation XXI: 40 Spanish youngsters that will make news in the Third Millenium ' by EL PAIS (2000).

 She is proficient in multiple foreign languages and studied classical ballet for 12 years.
 She is happily married and is the proud mother of 3 children.
 Her hobbies have included traveling, cinema, art, classical music, yoga, Formula Dodge racing, dance and swimming.